 - Financial Product means a facility through which, or through the acquisition of which, a person makes a financial investment or manages financial risk.

-- Fund means the managed investment scheme known as the LendEx Lending Fund of which (a) LendEx RE Limited ACN 168 531 851 holder of AFSL number: 477 371 is the Trustee; and (b) Perpetual Corporate Trust Limited ABN 99 000 341 533 acts as custodian; and (c) LendEx Services Pty Ltd ACN 168 531 888 is the Fund Manager; and (d) P.T.
+- Fund means the managed investment scheme known as the LendEx Lending Fund of which (a) LendEx RE Limited ACN 168 531 851 holder of AFSL number: 477 371 is the Trustee; and (b) Perpetual Corporate Trust Limited ABN 99 000 341 533 acts as custodian; and (c) LendEx Holdings Pty Ltd ACN 103 230 655 is the Investment Manager of the LendEx Lending Fund and Platform Manager of the LendEx Origination Trust; and (d) P.T.
 Limited ABN 67 004 454 666 acts as security trustee for the LendEx Origination Trust.

 - Guarantee means the guarantee and indemnity given to the Credit Provider by the Bare Trustee in connection with a Loan.

 - Information means information including (but not limited to) legislative updates, news, updates, reports, analyses, product updates, data and research materials as provided by an Information Provider from time to time.

 - Information Providers means LendEx and independent providers of reports, news and research services.

 - its liquidation;

 - an external administrator is appointed in respect of the corporation or any of its property;

 - the corporation ceases or threatens to cease to carry on its business;

 - the corporation being deemed to be, or stating that it is, unable to pay its debts when they fall due;